zhiliang-lin/academic-lin/content/home/papers.md

 exclude_selected = false
 +++

+Guangchao Charles Feng., Xianglin Su., **Zhiliang Lin**., Yiru He., Nan Luo., & Yuting Zhang. (forthcoming).
+Determinants of technology acceptance: Two modeling-based meta-analytic reviews. *Journalism & Mass Communication Quarterly*.

+Guangchao Charles Feng., **Zhiliang Lin**., Xianglin Su., & Wanhua Ou. (forthcoming).
+A Model-based Meta-analysis of Willingness to Participate in Cancer Screening. *Sage Open*.

 Guangchao Charles Feng., Yuting Zhang., & **Zhiliang Lin**.
 (2019). *[A Meta-Analysis of the Effects of Sociodemographic Factors  on the Social Media Adoption](https://zhilianglin.com/files/A Meta-Analysis of the Effects of Sociodemographic Factors on Social Media Adoption.pdf)*. *International Journal of Communication*, *13*, 1996–2025.

-Xianglin Su., **Zhiliang Lin**., Yuting Zhang., & Guangchao Charles Feng.
-(2019, May). *[Determinants of technology acceptance: Two modeling-based meta-analytic reviews](https://zhilianglin.com/files/paper3.pdf)*.
-Paper <u>accepted</u> by 69th Annual ICA Conference, Washington, D.C.,USA.

 **(paper in Chinese)** **Zhiliang Lin.** (2019). [*Your friends matter: A mediation model of Wechat use and school identity*](https://zhilianglin.com/files/Your friends matter.pdf). *New Media Research*, *06*, 17-22

-Guangchao Charles Feng., **Zhiliang Lin**., Wanhua Ou., &.Xianglin Su (2018, Aug)*.
-[Engagement in Cancer Screening: Theoretical Exploration Using A Meta-Analytical Structural Equation Modeling Approach](https://zhilianglin.com/files/paper2.pdf).* Paper accepted by the Association For Education In Journalism & Mass Communication Annual Conference.
-Washington, D.C., USA.

-**Zhiliang Lin**., Yuting Zhang., & Guangchao Charles Feng.
-(2018, May). *[The effects of socio-demographic factors on social media divide: A meta-analytical review](https://zhilianglin.com/files/paper1.pdf)*.
-Paper <u>presented</u> at the International Communication Association Annual Conference.
-Prague, Czech Republic.

-**(paper in Chinese**) **Zhiliang Lin**., & Jiahong Wu.
-(2017, April). *[The Marxism in Chinese Journalism and Communication Studies: A bibliometric overview](https://zhilianglin.com/files/paper in Chinese.pdf)*.
-Paper <u>presented</u> at Red Heritage: Marxism and Chinese Journalism and Communication Consortium, Chongqing, China.